2.1. Systems of Linear Equations#

 Remark 2.1.2

 Note that these row operations match exactly the operations of Proposition 2.1.1.
-This proposition stated that the row operations do not change the solutions of the corresponding linear system.
+This proposition now states that the row operations do not change the solutions of the corresponding linear system.

 Definition 2.1.11